HeQinWill/awesome-WeatherAI/README.md

 - [The Compatibility between the Pangu Weather Forecasting Model and Meteorological Operational Data](https://doi.org/10.48550/arXiv.2308.04460) - Wencong Cheng et al., 2023 👉[Pangu](#pangu)

   The Pangu-Weather model has been validated by the ECMWF and is compatible with various NWP systems, exhibiting stable forecasting capability and improved performance with better initial conditions.

+- [YanTian: An Application Platform for AI Global Weather Forecasting Models](http://arxiv.org/abs/2410.04539) - Wencong Cheng et al., 2024

+  Designed an application platform to enhance the usability of facilitate the AIGWFMs in operational weather forecasting.

 ## Datasets